 4. Have fun.

 1. Learn to present your stuff well (both verbally and visually).

 2. Answers to difficult questions are often a search or phonecall away.

 4. Always check the spelling.

-Who would be the “dream client” that you would do anything to work for?
 No such thing exists.
 The client should want to work with us as much as we do with them.
 Otherwise the relationship won’t work.
 We’ve learnt it the hard way.

-2017 for you in a sentence.
 How about a list of firsts?
 First time designing with slime mold, first fat-biking trip, first identity for a city, first typeface created in–house, first ASMR video, first visual generated with a cassette-recorder, first case solved for our detective agency.